erenarkangil/fareguard-ai/README.md

 **RAG-Based Personalized Chatbot for Airlines and Travel Agencies**

-FareGuard.AI is a domain-specific Retrieval-Augmented Generation (RAG) system built to help travel professionals understand complex airline fare rules and avoid costly ADMs (Agency Debit Memos).

-While general LLMs like ChatGPT are powerful, they often hallucinate or fail in highly specialized, rule-based contexts — such as ATPCO, IATA, or GDS fare construction

-FareGuard.AI bridges that gap with domain-tuned retrieval and delivering accurate and more reliable answers for the travel industry.

 ---

 ## 🌍 Overview

 FareGuard.AI acts as a **knowledge assistant** for airline revenue management, fare audit, and ticketing teams.
 It retrieves and interprets official rule documentation to provide reliable, contextual responses.

+While general LLMs like ChatGPT are powerful, they often hallucinate or fail in highly specialized, rule-based contexts — such as ATPCO, IATA, or GDS fare construction

 💡 **Mission:** Prevent misinformation and reduce costly fare violations by giving agents an AI that truly understands fare rules.